 To understand stereo EQ, we must understand stereo audio.

 Stereo audio produces stereophonic sound that offers a multi-directional perspective and the ability for sound to be localized in reference to the listener's “position”.
-This is unlike mono audio, which produces monophonic sound that does not offer a multi-directional perspective only offers depth/distance in the mix.
+This is unlike mono audio, which produces monophonic sound that does not offer a multi-directional perspective and only offers depth/distance in the mix.

 Stereo audio is made of two channels: a left channel and a right channel.
 Note that mono is made of one channel, and surround sound (and other non-stereo multi-channel formats) has more than two channels.

 Stereo audio offers left and right channels, which resembles the way we hear naturally (with a left and right ear).